- applications for Pre-Proposals (no deadline). This step is not mandatory, but it is highly encouraged.

 The User Officer (or equivalent) is responsible for contacting the user group directly to provide information on site access, accommodation, insurance and medical conditions, shipping of samples, safety and all other information related to the visit.
 Users are highly encouraged to book accommodation and travel as soon as a proposal is accepted and scheduled, to avoid extra costs due to late booking.
 In particular, please contact the User Office of the hosting facility as early as possible to check for the availability of rooms in a guesthouse.

 EU funding will be allocated to travel and subsistence support to user groups who fit the eligibility criteria.
-A maximum of two researchers per experiment/technique are entitled to the following reimbursement:
+A maximum of two researchers per experiment/visit are entitled up to a maximum of 600 EUR reimbursement each, based on a calculated reimbursement of:

-- A flat rate of 300 EUR per user for travel costs.
+- up to 300 EUR per user for travel costs.

-- A flat rate of 50 EUR per night for accommodation up to a maximum of 6 nights.
+- up to 50 EUR per night/per user for accommodation up to a maximum of 6 nights.

 Users are entitled to reimbursement after submission of the User Feedback Form in the access portal.
 To receive reimbursement, users should fill in this reimbursement form and send a signed version in PDF- together with invoices and receipts of travel and accommodation expenses to email@example.com.